Learn, relax, connect, move.

 Seniors Events

-Join us for three summer seniors events, starting in June, 2025.
+Join us for summer seniors events, starting in June, 2025.
 Come be with others and enjoy time with our staff.
 This event aims to connect other seniors with local history, community, and art.
 Events will be posted on the event page on our website and our social media accounts.
 Past events have included board games, tea in the dance hall, and painting.

 Accessible Tours